- J.D., University of Michigan Law School, 1997

 - B.A., Calvin College, 1994

-Nate Plantinga is a Member of the firm, is a member of the firm’s Management Committee and co-chairs the firm’s Recruiting Committee, and has been practicing law since 1997.
+Nate Plantinga is a Member of the firm and co-chairs the firm’s Recruiting Committee, and has been practicing law since 1997.
 His practice focuses on traditional labor, employment counseling, and health care.

 Labor and Employment Law

 Mr. Plantinga possesses broad experience handling labor and employment law matters for clients of all sizes in a variety of industries.
 He enjoys a busy counseling practice for union and nonunion clients, advising employers on the full spectrum of employment matters, including civil rights charges, difficult medical leave issues, employee discipline and discharge, wage and hour, and unemployment.
 Mr. Plantinga also specializes in traditional labor work involving collective bargaining, labor arbitrations, unfair labor practice litigation, labor-management relations and union avoidance.

 Mr. Plantinga employs a practical, problem-solving approach to find creative, efficient and effective solutions to the obstacles his clients face.
 He believes that legal advice cannot be given in a vacuum, but must always be crafted in the context of a particular client’s industry, environment, and business plans and objectives.
 Mr. Plantinga addresses client issues clearly and directly; he doesn’t just “quote the law” and leave the client to pick its own path through the woods.

 As importantly, Mr. Plantinga works with clients on conscientious policies and human resources practices that form the basis of a comprehensive preventative maintenance plan.
 Employee issues—even ones which are addressed effectively—create cost and generate risk.
 Mr. Plantinga assists employers through management training, policy review, employment audits, and human resources counseling, to anticipate and prevent issues from arising in the first place.